Pro Evolution Soccer: Pro Evolution Soccer 2013

 Pro Evolution Soccer 2013 (known as World Soccer: Winning Eleven 2013) is the 12th installment of the series.
 The gameplay improves the AI as well as giving the player the ability to accurately aim passes and shots.
-Real Madrid player Cristiano Ronaldo is featured for the front cover.
 For the first time of the series, all 20 teams from the Brazilian National League, Campeonato Brasileiro Serie A, are included in the game series.
 The UEFA Champions League and the Copa Santander Libertadores is once again appeared in the game.